 \subsection{Three notions of minimality}

-For an algebra $A$ of infinite representation type we can ask whether all quotients $A/I$ are representation-finite resp. only quotients $A/\langle e_{x} \rangle$ for arbitrary $x$ in $Q$ resp. only quotients $A/\langle e_{x} \rangle$ for $x$ a source or a sink in $Q$.
-In this way we obtain the set $\mathcal{M}$ of ( isomorphism classes of ) minimal representation-infinite algebras resp. the set $\mathcal{A}$ of representation-infinite algebras such that almost all indecomposables ( up to isomorphism ) are sincere resp. the set $\mathcal{B}$ of representation-infinite algebras such that almost all indecomposables are extremal or equivalently such that all proper convex subcategories are representation-finite.
-Algebras in $\mathcal{B}$ are called critical.
+For an algebra $A$ of infinite representation type we can ask whether all proper quotients $A/I$ are representation-finite resp. only quotients $A/\langle e_{x} \rangle$ for an arbitrary point $x$ in $Q$ resp. only quotients $A/\langle e_{x} \rangle$ for a source or a sink $x$ in $Q$.
+In this way we obtain the set $\mathcal{M}$ of ( isomorphism classes of ) minimal representation-infinite algebras resp. the set $\mathcal{A}$ of representation-infinite algebras such that almost all indecomposables ( up to isomorphism ) are sincere resp. the set $\mathcal{B}$ of representation-infinite algebras such that almost all indecomposables are extremal or - equivalently - such that all proper convex subcategories are representation-finite.

+We call algebras in $\mathcal{B}$ critical.
 Sometimes e.g. in \cite{Listebild,Tame,Skowronskisimson} algebras in $ \mathcal{A} $ are already called minimal representation-infinite.